 Any VPN/Proxies Still Working?

 There are a couple of services still working but not many, there are not many residential VPN services that may change as the service providers change.
 The solution is to ensure that any connection used to stream content from Netflix comes from a residential IP address and not a commercial one.
-The problem though is that these IP addresses are much harder to come by than the commercial ones, they also cost significantly more to run servers on due to the bandwidth requirements.
+The problem though is that these IP addresses are much harder to come by than the commercial ones, they also cost significantly more to run servers on due to the bandwidth requirements – at time of writing there is for instance only one US DNS Netflix solution which is working.

 One provider that has instigated a novel solution is Identity Cloaker who have designed a system where only traffic routed for the Netflix servers is rerouted through a bank of residential IP addresses.
 They already have a very low key approach to accessing media sites, they never advertise the functionality, currently it’s one of the very few VPN services still working with Netflix.

 Your IP address can seem to be located in any country you like if you have the resources to change it.
 For example to access many sites based in France you must have a French network address or you’ll simply be blocked or filtered.
 It follows that anyone might easily acquire a French IP address by using a VPN to hide your location.
 The simplest solution to access French resources is to receive a VPN that supplies a French IP Address.
 All that really needs to be done in order to bypass the region locking during registration or access is always to utilize a web proxy or VPN from France.